 - Section 1.
 Employees.
 The corporation may employ such persons as the Board of Director may from time to time deem necessary.
 The salary or fees of such persons shall be paid by the corporation out of corporation funds upon affirmative vote of the Board of Directors. - Section 2.
 Obligation of Members.
-Any members' obligation to the corporation or to its creditors shall be limited to any sums due or owing the corporation by such member. - Section 3.
+Any members' obligation to the corporation or to its creditors shall be limited to any sums due or owing the corporation by such member.

+Section 3.
 Notice.
-Whenever, under the provisions of these Bylaws, notice is required to be given to any member, Director or officer, it shall not be construed to require personal notice, but such shall be given in writing, by certified mail, addressed to such member, Director or officer, at the last address appearing on the books and records of the corporation in default of other address, by addressing the same to such member, Director or officer, at the last known address, and such notice shall be deemed to have been given at the time when it was mailed. - Section 4.
+Whenever, under the provisions of these Bylaws, notice is required to be given to any member, Director or officer, it shall not be construed to require personal notice, but such shall be given in writing, by mail or electronic means, addressed to such member, Director or officer, at the last address or electronic means appearing on the books and records of the corporation in default of other address, by addressing the same to such member, Director or officer, at the last known address or electronic means, and such notice shall be deemed to have been given at the time when it was mailed or sent via electronic means.

+Section 4.
 Dissolution.
 The interest of each member in the funds, investments and other assets of the corporation, the membership of which shall terminate for any reason except through dissolution of the corporation, shall immediately cease and any such member shall have no interest or right therein.
 Upon dissolution of this corporation all assets of the corporation in excess of those necessary to pay proper and legal debts shall be distributed to non-profit organizations that are recognized as non-profit organizations under the laws of the government of the United States and the State of Minnesota.
 The recipient organizations shall be determined by a majority of votes of the Board of Directors.